mdpi-filter/mdpi-filter-microsoft-edge/README.md

 2. In Chrome, go to **chrome://extensions**.
 3. Enable **Developer mode** (top right).
 4. Click **Load unpacked**, and select the `mdpi-filter-chrome/` folder.
-5. Look for the MDPI Filter icon in your toolbar.
+5. Pin the MDPI Filter icon to your toolbar.

 ---